 - C: Do none of the above

 1Private information includes information about behavior which the individual can reasonably expect that no observation or recording is taking place or information that has been provided for specific purposes that the individual can reasonably expect will not be made public (e.g., medical record, employee or student records).

-2Private information is considered Identifiable if (1) the person’s identity may be readily ascertained by the investigator; or (2) the identity of the individual from whom the information was obtained may be readily associated with the information.
+2Private information or biospecimens are considered identifiable if (1) the person’s identity may be readily ascertained by the investigator; or (2) the identity of the individual from whom the information was obtained may be readily associated with the information.
 Private information is individually identifiable when it can be linked to specific individuals by the investigator either directly or indirectly through coding systems.

 3A substance manufactured via chemical process and intended for use in the diagnosis, cure, mitigation, treatment, or prevention of disease or (other than food) intended to affect the structure or any function of the body of man.